dpc-sdp/ripple/docs/content/design-system/5.components/results-listing.md

 ::

 ### When and how to use

-- Bold the search term
+- Put the search term in bold.
-- Test results.
-They must always be accurate and relevant
+- Test results so they are correct and relevant to the search term.
-- Keep descriptions short, no more than 150 words
+- Keep descriptions under 150 words.
-- Display up to 10 results
+- Display up to 10 results.

 ### When and how not to use

-- Don't display the result title only
+- Don't display the result title only.
-- The title shouldn't be the only interactive element.
-Ensure the entire item is interactive
+- Don’t make only the title interactive, ensure the entire result is interactive.
-- Don't use both updated date and published date.
-Choose one only
+- Don't use both updated date and published date, choose one only.
-- Don't display more than 10 results
+- Don't display more than 10 results.

 ---

 ## Variants

-A result listing's two main variants are:
+A result listing's 2 main variants are:
 - default
 - simple.